Back Pain: Common Causes and Simple Remedies

-Back pain can be a huge hindrance on your life, especially if it’s chronic.
+Back pain can be a huge hindrance to your life, especially if it’s chronic.
 Chances are, you want to find remedies for your pain or get rid of it altogether.
 However, finding the cause of your back pain can be a bit difficult, since everyone’s body is different.

 So what does cause back pain?
-Well there are many reasons why you may experience back pain.
+Well, there are many reasons why you may experience back pain.
 However, there are a few common reasons why most people experience back pain.

 #1: Poor Lifting Techniques